ve-global/recruitment/README.md

 * **event:** Specifies when you will be capturing the data you need
 	* ***onLoad:*** When the page is loaded
 	* ***onChange:*** When the DOM element will have changed
-* **isEmail:** If this value is true, the value should only get stored/send when the captured value is a valid email.
+* **isEmail:** If this value is true, the captured value should only get stored/send when it is a valid email.
-* **isPhoneNumber:** If this value is true, the value should only get stored/send when the captured value is a valid UK phone number.
+* **isPhoneNumber:** If this value is true, the captured value should only get stored/send when it is a valid UK phone number.

 ## 2. Unit testing